bartgryszko/react-native-circular-progress/README.md

   backgroundColor="#3d5875" />
 ```

-You can also define a function, that'll receive current progress and for example display it inside the circle:
+You can also define a function that'll receive current progress and for example display it inside the circle:

 ```jsx
 <AnimatedCircularProgress